Class time remaining is more prominently displayed at the top.

 When using Site Lock, all sites except for the selected site are blocked.
 This block includes blocking portions of the selected site that might come from other domains, which can create problems ranging from pages that are not properly formatted to missing large amounts of data if that data is coming in from another site that's blocked.
 In other words, the selected site is dependent on pulling in data from other sites.
 We call these other sites "dependencies."
-We are introducing a new feature that allows a web link to be configured along with a list of dependencies, the other sites that are necessary to make the configured one work.
+We are introducing a new feature that allows a web link to be configured along with a list of dependencies and other sites that are necessary to make the configured one work.

 To configure a web link with dependencies, look for the new "Dependencies" tab next to the web link properties tab.

-After switching to the Dependencies tab, use the Create button to add the URL for each site to be added to the dependencies list
+After switching to the Dependencies tab, use the Create button to add the URL for each site to be added to the dependencies list.

 All sites on this list will be allowed when the main web link site is used for Site Lock.

 Note: it may be difficult to know which sites are required as a dependency when Site Lock fails.
 In most cases, you will probably need to contact us through the support site to ask us to examine a failing site to see which other sites are being blocked.
-We can help find the dependencies so that you can add them for the web link.
+We can help you find the dependencies so that you can add them to the web link.

 Predefined Web Links